In This Article

 How to Secure Active Directory with Lepide

 At Lepide, our Active Directory Security Solution allows you to get real-time, actionable insight into the changes being made to your Active Directory.
-You will be able to spot the signs compromise in real-time and take action faster to prevent potentially disastrous incidents.
+You will be able to spot the signs of compromise in real time and take action faster to prevent potentially disastrous incidents.

 If you’re looking for an Active Directory security and auditing tool that provides real-time alerts and pre-defined reports, it’s worth checking out our AD Security solution.